KyodanCFG/CorrectinCompasses/readme.md

 ## Disclaimer

 I am not responsible for any data loss in relation to the use of this mod (including, but not limited to game/profile data and/or content loss, damage caused to your software, computer, or mobile device).
-I encourage you to back up your server/profile data before using this mod.
+I encourage you to back up your client data before using this mod.

 ## Changelog